Waikiki Banyan

 No analysis available

-The listings repeatedly and clearly state that short-term rentals are allowed in this building.
-This is one of the strongest and most consistent signals across the remarks.
+The remarks very consistently state that short-term rentals are allowed in Waikiki Banyan.
+This is one of the strongest signals in the dataset, with many listings describing the building as a legal STR property.

 No analysis available